RivALZ (charity event): Rules on hair color

 Game rules do not require that hair color be natural, and it is common for many of the girls on the blonde team to have dyed hair.

 An NBC Washington story cited participants changing their hair color in the weeks before the game and switching sides.
-Other media stories have highlighted intense workouts, team meetings that feature inspirational films such as Remember the Titans, and participants practicing their trash-talking to include brunettes trying to think up ways to intimidate their blonde opponents.
+Other media stories have highlighted intense workouts, team meetings that feature inspirational films such as Remember the Titans, and participants practicing their trash-talking to include trying to think up ways to intimidate their opponents.